by Alex Yumashev ·

 When it comes to ticket response times, it's important to be quick.
 Why?
 Because 70% of consumers will work with the first company that responds to them.
 Similarly, outside of making sales, customers are generally more satisfied when they get a response within a “reasonable” amount of time.

-You can use your helpdesk ticket priority levels to ensure that all of your customers get responses promptly.
+You can use the priority tier itself to ensure every customer gets a response in time.
 Use automation to set tickets on timers: the longer they've been waiting for a response, the higher up the priority list they go.

 These timelines can align with your company goals, such as if you want to drop response times, or they can align with service level agreements (SLAs) that you've set for certain customers.

-If one of your company's top KPIs is revenue retention, it may be beneficial for you to focus your helpdesk ticket priority levels on ensuring that the people that pay you the most get help first.
+If one of your company's top KPIs is revenue retention, you may want your scheme to ensure the customers paying you the most get help first.
 This also can be important if they've just started using your product and are already paying you.

 Use one of your helpdesk's integrations to funnel in information about plan tiers and lifetime value into the context of each ticket.
 Then, use workflows to sort through priorities based on the different plan levels that you offer.
 In this instance, it may be that enterprise customers get ranked as Priority 1, business customers as Priority 2, and trial users as Priority 3.